IyadWalwil/IyadWalwil.github.io/content/publication/SlackPolyak/index.md

 ---
-title: "Cutting some slack for SGD with adaptive Polyak stepsizes"
+title: "Cutting some slack for SGD with adaptive Polyak stepsizes (preprint)"

 authors:
   - Robert M Gower